-Designed to withstand even the most demanding and aggressive environments, Colorcoat HPS200 Ultra® pre-finished steel provides super durability and corrosion resistance.
-It features a Scintilla® emboss and exceeds the requirements of Ruv4 as per EN 10169:2022, providing excellent colour retention.
+Colorcoat HPS200 Ultra® is designed to withstand even the most demanding and aggressive environments, providing super durability and corrosion resistance.
+Featuring a Scintilla® emboss, it exceeds the requirements of Ruv4 as per EN 10169:2022, providing excellent colour retention.

-Available from VertixTM Systems in Matt Anthracite, with other colours available on request.
+Available from Vertix Systems in Matt Anthracite, with other colours from the standard colour range available on request.